Be a Fit Kid

 You may have a favorite food, but the best choice is to eat a variety.
 If you eat different foods, you're more likely to get the nutrients your body needs.
 Taste new foods and old ones you haven't tried for a while.
 Some foods, such as green veggies, may taste better the older you get.
 Shoot for at least five servings of fruits and vegetables a day — two fruits and three vegetables.

 Here's one combination that might work for you:

 - at breakfast: ½ cup (about 4 large) strawberries on your cereal

 - for a snack: an apple

 - with dinner: ½ cup broccoli (about 2 big spears) and 1 cup of salad

 When you're really thirsty, cold water is the best thirst-quencher.
 And there's a reason your school cafeteria offers cartons of milk.
 Kids need calcium to build strong bones, and milk is a great source of this mineral.
 How much do kids need?
-If you are younger than 9 years old, drink 2 cups of milk a day, or its equivalent.
-If you're older than 9 years old, aim for 3 cups of milk per day, or its equivalent.
+If you are 4 to 8 years old, drink 2½ cups of milk a day, or its equivalent.
+If you're 9 or older, aim for 3 cups of milk per day, or its equivalent.
 You can mix it up by having milk and some other calcium-rich dairy foods.
 Here's one combination: